OpenFAST/openfast/docs/source/install/install_cmake_linux.rst

 In order to build OpenFAST using CMake, one needs the following minimum set of packages installed:

-- Fortran compiler (e.g., gcc version 6.1.0 or Intel)
+- Fortran compiler (GNU compiler version above 4.6.0 or Intel compiler version above 11)

 - C/C++ compiler